isomerpages/moe-angmokiopri/_our-amkp-experience/The Staple: Academic Programme/Science.md

 <p>Our students engage in a mix of classroom learning and real-world activities
 that help them make sense of Science and understand applications to everyday life.
-To achieve this, the science learning experience in AMKP is made “visible, inclusive and authentic” with the following approaches:To achieve this, the science learning experience in AMKP is made “visible, inclusive and authentic” with the following approaches:</p>
+To achieve this, the science learning experience in AMKP is made “visible, inclusive and authentic” with the following approaches:</p>
 <p></p>
 <p><strong><u>Within Classroom</u></strong>
 </p>